pytest-dev/pytest-bdd/README.rst

 Step aliases
 ------------

-Sometimes it is needed to declare the same fixtures or steps with different names for better readability.
+Sometimes, one has to declare the same fixtures or steps with different names for better readability.
 In order to use the same step function with multiple step names simply decorate it multiple times: